 Implement systematic scaling of effective practices across the district.
 The proposed Chief Executive Officer worked on a project called the National Center for Scaling Up Effective Schools (NCSU).
 The Center was a partnership of Vanderbilt University, North Carolina at Chapel Hill, and Educational Development Center (EDC).
 The purpose of NCSU was to develop, implement, and test new processes to scale up effective practices in secondary schools that districts will be able to use within the context of their own goals and unique circumstances.

-Leverage the Lawrence Compact or Lawrence Educational Network.
-The cities of Boston and Lawrence have successfully established an education compact where representatives from district, charter, and private/religious schools come together on a regular basis to set goals and regularly assess how they are working together to improve the educational outcomes for all students and families.
+Develop the Lynn Educational Network.
+Cities across the country have created educational networks where representatives from district, charter, and private/religious schools come together on a regular basis to set goals and regularly assess how they are working together to improve the educational outcomes for all students and families.
 The compact provides the infrastructure for these city-wide collaborations and allows for the sharing of innovative practices and resources.
-Equity Lab will leverage this compact or network to scale innovative practices across Greater Lawrence.
+Equity Lab will work to bring a strong network to Lynn to support the scaling of effective educational practices across Greater Lynn.